Clinical Behavioral Health, emphasis in Addictions Counseling Program Description

 Clinical Behavioral Health, emphasis in Addictions Counseling Program Admission

-Program acceptance requires students to have a Bachelor's Degree from a regionally accredited University acceptable by MSU Denver.
+Program acceptance requires students to have a Bachelor’s Degree from a regionally accredited University acceptable by MSU Denver, or be a MSU Denver undergraduate student applying to the “Early Entry to Master of Science in Clinical Behavioral Health, Emphasis in Addictions Counseling Pathway.
 To apply for the Master of Science in Behavioral Health, emphasis in Addictions Counseling, students must submit the following:

 - Graduate admissions application